Ceramic antique Rouen violin decoration from the 19th century

 In good condition, apart from a small glaze chip visible in the gallery photos.
 It comes from a private collection.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details